“take up this proverb against the [god]-king of Bab-ylon / Gate of the [plural] gods / elohim…

 After reviewing the Sumerian-based Babylonian religion can we get a flash of insight into what Nebuchadnezzar most certainly recognized?

 “The Great Mountain” is none other than the hybrid human made of clay who connects humans to God in heaven.
-Not Marduk, but the only begotten hybrid son of YHVH, who saves, not by rituals, but by battling and defeating the god of this world, exactly as the first Adam did for his bride.
+Antichrist Marduk, who mimics the Seed of the Woman and son of YHVH, who saves, not by rituals, but by battling and defeating the god of this world, exactly as the first Adam did for his bride.